The 15 Man Utd players let go by Solskjaer & how they’ve fared since

 Herrera was a fan favourite at Old Trafford but called time on a five-year stay at the club when his contract expired in 2019.

 The Spain international joined PSG on a five-year deal in 2019 but Injury problems limited him to just eight Ligue 1 appearances in his debut season.

-He returned to Old Trafford the following season, starring in PSG’s 3-1 win over United in the Champions League group stage, but he’s since fallen back to the periphery amid their many big-money additions.
-Herrera only made 12 Ligue 1 starts during the title-winning 2021-22 campaign.
+He returned to Old Trafford the following season, starring in PSG’s 3-1 win over United in the Champions League group stage, but he fell back to the periphery amid their many big-money additions.

 Despite being club captain, Valencia only made two appearances under Solskjaer and was released by United at the end of the 2018-19 season.